Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Summary

 The circular potential also ``begs'' for the Symmetric Gauge to be utilized.
 Doing so simplifies the problem immensely, so only a one-dimensional equation requires solution.
 We could have used the Landau gauge, but then the problem would have been significantly more difficult.
 For the case of a two-dimensional square, however, the problem is more difficult right from the start, regardless of which gauge is chosen.
 Partly for this reason, it became a good testing ground for comparing gauge choices, especially given our method of solution, matrix mechanics.
 To our knowledge this problem has not been previously solved in either gauge.

 Choosing a geometry also highlights that a gauge choice also involves a choice of origin for the gauge.
 Whether we use the Symmetric or Landau gauge, the natural origin is the centre of the sample, but we showed that this is not required.
 Non-optimal choices (i.e. {\it not} the centre of the sample) generally require more basis states with our method, so there is an additional numerical cost for a non-optimal choice.
+On the flip side, our method still allows calculation in {\it any} gauge, so students can readily check various gauge choices.
 One can compute any property desired (we showed probability and current densities in this study), since we have the eigenvalues and eigenvectors.
 A further study will explore the susceptibility and other properties that can readily be measured.

 Finally, we also suggested a simple way of removing the degeneracy at the $10^{-10}$ level (so the computer could tell the difference).
 As plotted, the eigenvalues will still appear to be degenerate, and this is the correct physics.
 However, for purposes of organization it is necessary to have a method to distinguish these from one another, and the (very) shallow gauge-invariant parabolic potential that we proposed does the trick.